jakeweatherhead/B-Plus-Tree/README.md

 Task: create a working B+ Tree program that could handle insertions and deletions from an unseen data set of arbitrary length. <br>

 I implemented a blackbox fuzzer (see Main.java) which largely automated the testing process and allowed me to quickly identify bugs.
-Error-causing test cases were then transferred over to manual-review (again, see Main.Java) where I stepped through the execution path line-by-line.
+Error-causing test cases were then transferred over to manual-review (again, see Main.java) where I stepped through the execution path line-by-line.